 Each anchor bitstream gets assigned multiple performance metrics, in particular:

-- the bitrate of the sequence, i.e. the sum of the size of all compressed pictures divided by duration of the sequence .
+- the bitrate of the sequence, i.e. the sum of the size of all compressed pictures divided by duration of the sequence when there is no SEIDecodedPictureHash, otherwise the SEIDecodedPictureHash must be removed from the calculation.

+Note: the bitrate is reported in the SA4 extended excel files.

 - If Standard Dynamic Range (SDR) is used, then the metrics in clause 5.5.2 apply.